cvxgrp/scs/docs/src/install/c.rst

 CMake
 ^^^^^

-Thanks to the `CMake <https://cmake.org/cmake/help/latest/>`__ buildsystem (contributed by `Giulio Romualdi
-<https://github.com/GiulioRomualdi>`__), SCS can be easily compiled and linked
-to other CMake projects.
-To use the cmake buld system please run the following
+Thanks to the `CMake <https://cmake.org/cmake/help/latest/>`__ buildsystem SCS can be easily compiled and linked to other CMake projects.
+To use the cmake buld system please run the following commands:
-commands:

 .. code:: bash